Rutgers vs. Northwestern NCAA Football Odds, Plays and Insights | October 16, 2021

 - Rutgers' games this year have gone over the total in two out of five opportunities (40%).

-- The Scarlet Knights rack up 27.0 points per game, comparable to the 27.2 per matchup the Wildcats allow.
+- The Scarlet Knights average 27.0 points per game, comparable to the 27.2 per contest the Wildcats surrender.

-- Rutgers is 1-0 against the spread and 2-0 overall this season when the team notches more than 27.2 points.

-- This year, the Scarlet Knights have five turnovers, three fewer than the Wildcats have takeaways (8).
+- The Scarlet Knights have five giveaways this season, while the Wildcats have eight takeaways .

 - Find the latest spread and moneyline odds for Rutgers at SISportsbook.